 Although the plant was doing an adequate job of iron and manganese removal it was experiencing frequent periods of limited filter performance.
 Typical filter backwash cycles were twenty hours or less.
-The filter performance indicated that the flocculation and clarification processes were not working properly.
+The filter that performance indicated the flocculation and clarification processes were not working properly.
 The short filter life created unacceptable labor demands and derated the plant capacity.